Back to Blog

 Most UAE real estate groups

-UAE implementation partners Retransform (UAE office), Techsofya Digital (UAE client base), ReSynTec (UAE and US) — specialist Yardi consultancies, ongoing dependency after go-live.
+UAE partners Retransform (UAE office), Techsofya Digital (UAE client base), ReSynTec (UAE and US) — specialist Yardi consultancies, ongoing dependency after go-live.
 Azdan — 200+ Middle East implementations, Oracle ECEMEA Partner of the Year, regionally based, fixed-fee delivery.

 Oracle partner of the year